 The above condition may extend to a wider period than in the case of those grids where the network may operate close to capacity outside the normal winter period.
 Examples of such networks may include those featuring sites with seasonal contracts, with interruptible contracts, or grids with a disproportionate level of sites operating with atypical demands.

+IGT Supply points may be designated to Class 1 if:

+The DNO has a NExA in place with the IGT that specifically references the site, and the site is the sole site on the CSEP offtake.

 Disputes Process

 Shippers Users will have 20 Supply Point Business Days to dispute with the relevant DNO a Supply Point which has been identified as being eligible for Supply Point Ratchet Charges but which the Shipper User believes should not be so eligible.